mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 # Installing a Host OS
 The VM server's host OS should be as lightweight as possible.
 It needs to host a hypervisor and not much else.
 The more software we add to the host, the more packages we need to keep up to date to have a stable server.

 I tried a few different Linux distros, but Ubuntu server was the only one that worked out of the box on my hardware (successfully tested both 16.04 and 17.04) .
 I think [Ryzen's SMT functionality](https://www.phoronix.com/scan.php?page=news_item&px=AMD-Ryzen-Newer-Kernel) is what causes the installations to fail on other distros.
-I suspect I could work around this by disabling SMT in the BIOS, installing another distro, then upgrading the kernel to >= 4.10, then re-enabling SMT, but I decided to just stick with Ubuntu 16.04 server since it's the distro I'm most familiar with anyway.
+I suspect I could work around this by disabling SMT in the BIOS, installing another distro, then upgrading the kernel to >= 4.10, then re-enabling SMT, but I decided to just stick with **Ubuntu 16.04 server** since it's the distro I'm most familiar with anyway.
 # Running Virtual Machines
 ## KVM

 For the hypervisor, I used [KVM](https://www.linux-kvm.org/page/Main_Page).
 It's a fairly mature product with wide usage, which is useful if I run into situations where I need to Google support answers.
-It's free and open source, so there's no dependence on an external license server like some other hypervisor software has.
+Some of the more enterprise-focused hypervisors require a license key (even when the software is free), but KVM doesn't have this problem, as it's free and open source.

 ## Kimchi

-Like Brian, I enjoy being able to manage my infrastructure through a web UI, so I installed [Kimchi](https://github.com/kimchi-project/kimchi) on top of KVM.
+Like Brian, I enjoy being able to manage my infrastructure through a web UI, so I installed [Kimchi](https://github.com/kimchi-project/kimchi), KVM's management UI implemented with HTML5.

 I'd describe Kimchi as "okay."
 Some of the dashboards are pretty slick: